aiven/aiven-docs/docs/tools/terraform/howto/promote-to-master-pg-rr.md

 read-only replica to master, you can remove the service integration between services to accomplish the task.

-Let\'s create Aiven for PostgreSQL® primary and a read-only replica using the following Terraform file:
+Let's create Aiven for PostgreSQL® primary and a read-only replica using the following Terraform file:

 ``` terraform